 Fax: (202) 238-9003

 Monica Miller is Senior Counsel at the American Humanist Association’s Appignani Humanist Legal Center.
 She graduated from Pitzer College in 2008 and from Columbia University in 2009 with a Masters in Public Administration for Environmental Science and Policy.
 She graduated cum laude from Vermont Law School in 2012.
 Monica was a Dean’s Fellow at Vermont Law School where she taught first-year legal writing.
 She also created the Vermont Law School “Secular Law Students Association,” and was a semi-finalist in the 2012 Animal Law Moot Court Competition.

 In pursuit of her concern for fundamental rights, Monica is also an attorney for the Nonhuman Rights Project, working to obtain common law personhood rights for nonhuman animals.
 Miller’s work at the NhRP has captured the interest of the world’s leading legal scholars, scientists, and journalists.
 She is also featured in an HBO documentary, Unlocking the Cage.

-A member of the California State Bar and U.S. Supreme Court Bar, Ms. Miller is also admitted to practice in the District of Columbia; the United States Courts of Appeals for the Fourth, Fifth, Ninth, Tenth, and Eleventh Circuits; and the United States District Courts in Central California, Colorado, and the Northern District of Florida.
+A member of the California State Bar and U.S. Supreme Court Bar, Ms. Miller is also admitted to practice in the District of Columbia; the United States Courts of Appeals for the Fourth, Fifth, Ninth, Tenth, Eleventh, and D.C.
+Circuits; and the United States District Courts in Central California, Colorado, and the Northern District of Florida.